 - Processing resources (PRs) are the tools that enable annotation of text.
 They implement algorithms.
 Typically this means creating or modifying annotations on the text. - An application consists of any number of PRs, run sequentially over a corpus of documents - A plugin is a collection of one or more PRs, bundled together.
-For example, all the PRs needed for IE in Arabic are found in the Lang_Arabic plugin. - A plugin may also contain language or visual resources, but you don't need to worry about that now! - An application can contain PRs from one or more different plugins. - Sometimes plugins can contain other things too, like specialised viewers. - In order to access new PRs, you need to load the relevant plugin
+For example, all the PRs needed for IE in Arabic are found in the Lang_Arabic plugin. - A plugin may also contain language or visual resources, but you don't need to worry about that now! - An application can contain PRs from one or more different plugins. - In order to access new PRs, you need to load the relevant plugin